Levvi07/Webmanager/API.md

 | access_users_id | A group of user ids that may be granted access | [1,2,3] |  |
 | perm_level | A number that sets the permission level one must have to access this endpoint | 1 | x |

-- access_roles/groups/users_id must be either an array of integers
+- access_roles/groups/users_id must be an array of integers

 ```json
 {